stanley-gu/standardsCh/chapter.md

 complex information.
 Ironically, despite having one of the highest ratios of graphical to textual information, biology still lacks standard graphical notations.
 The recent deluge of biological knowledge makes addressing this deficit a pressing concern.
+For many users, the ability to visualize models and to build models using visual tools is an important feature.
+There are currently a number of visualization formats that are in common use.
+One of the earliest, most comprehensive, and freely available formats is the molecular interaction maps developed by Kohn [@Kohn1999] and more recently by Mirit Aladjem [@Kohn2004].
+The Kohn format emerged from the need to represent complex signaling networks in a compact way.
+Unlike metabolic networks, signaling networks can be extremely complex with multiple protein states and interactions and therefore an alternative and more concise approach is desirable.

+Kitano [@Kitano2003] took a traditional approach where different molecular entities (such as proteins, ions, transporters etc.) have particular pictorial representations.
+The software tool CellDesigner [@CellDesigner2003], which will be discussed later in this chapter, implemented this proposed format.

-Toward this goal, we present the Systems Biology Graphical Notation (SBGN), a visual language developed by a community of biochemists, modelers and computer scientists.
+### Systems Biology Graphical Notation (SBGN)

+SBGN (<http://www.sbgn.org/>) has arisen in recent years as one of the most widely supported and comprehensive visual languages, developed by a community of biochemists, modelers and computer scientists [@le2009systems].
 SBGN consists of three complementary languages: process diagram, entity relationship diagram and activity flow diagram.
 Together they enable scientists to represent networks of biochemical interactions in a standard, unambiguous way.
-We believe that SBGN will foster efficient and accurate representation, visualization, storage, exchange and reuse of information on all kinds of biological knowledge, from gene regulation, to metabolism, to cellular signaling.
+The success of SBGN will foster efficient and accurate representation, visualization, storage, exchange and reuse of information on all kinds of biological knowledge, from gene regulation, to metabolism, to cellular signaling.